pravega/hadoop-connectors/README.md

         Job job = new Job(conf);
         job.setInputFormatClass(PravegaInputFormat.class);

-        // FYI, Key class is 'MetadataWritable', but you won't need it at most of time.
+        // FYI, Key class is 'EventKey', but you won't need it at most of time.
 ```

 Run Examples